 Here are the three best options for a UK SIM card for visitors that are available for pre-purchase.

-This card comes with 3GB of data along with the option of adding an additional 5GB.
+This card comes with 8GB of data.
 You’ll get 30 minutes of calling and 200 minutes of SMS use.

 Once you begin using your SIM card, it is good for 14 days.
-The Orange Smart Comfort S might be the ideal choice for someone who won’t use their phone very often during their trip.
+The Orange Holiday Zen might be the ideal choice for someone who won’t use their phone very often during their trip.

-This card also offers 3GB with the possibility of adding 5GB more.
-Unlike the Orange Smart Comfort S, it offers unlimited calls and SMS use.
+This card also offers 8GB.
+Unlike the Orange Holiday SIM range, it offers unlimited calls and SMS use within Europe.
 It works for 30 days after you begin using it.

 The primary advantage is that you can begin using your smartphone as soon as your plane lands in the UK.